DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

 - Interactive data visualization using Power BI for in-depth analysis and insights.
 # Data Visualization
 ## Sales Insight Dashboard
+-This dashboard provides a clear snapshot of Olist's thriving e-commerce platform, from revenue and logistics to top-selling categories.
+These insights allow us to optimize our strategies and continue delivering exceptional value to our customers and partners
 ![Sales Dashboard](https://github.com/Famz21/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/assets/125658739/ddde9cab-ddae-4fdb-bf2a-f88346813503)
+## Logistics Dasboard
+-This logistics overview highlights our platform's extensive reach, efficient order processing, customer-centric payment options, and exceptional delivery performance.
+These insights enable us to continuously refine our logistics strategies and maintain a high level of service quality.

 ## How to Run